mikeroyal/Podcasting-Guide/README.md

   Podcasting Guide
 </h1>

-#### A guide covering applications,tools, and techniques that will make you a better and more efficient Podcaster.
+#### A guide covering applications, tools, and techniques that will make you a better and more efficient Podcaster.

 ## Resources and Equipment